joeavanzato/omni/README.md

 ```

 ### Configuration File
-The configuration file controls omni's behavior - it is a YAML file that specifies commands to run, files/directories to copy, tools to prepare/download, etc.
+A configuration file is a brain that controls omni's behavior - it is a YAML-formatted file that specifies commands to run, files/directories to copy, tools to prepare/download, etc.

+By default, omni looks for .\config.yaml - but you can specify a different file using the '-config' switch.

 config.yaml can specify individual commands to execute - each of which are loaded into a batch file and prefixed with cmd.exe /c - for example:
 ```yaml